ABOUT

-Polish-American mezzo-soprano, Sarah Zieba, will be joining the Finnish National Opera as a member of their Young Singers’ Program this upcoming 25/26 season.
+Polish-American mezzo-soprano, Sarah Zieba, is a member of the Young Singers’ Programme at the Finnish National Opera this 25/26 season.
 She was a part of the Boston University Opera Institute studying with Penelope Bitzas where she performed the roles of Sesto in Mozart's "La Clemenza di Tito", the title role in Massenet's "Cendrillon", Ruggiero in Handel's "Alcina", and Jo in Mark Adamo's "Little Women".

-Zieba received her Master of Music from Northwestern University where she performed the lead role of Brittomara in Jake Heggie's Midwest premiere of "If I Were You" in February 2022.
+Zieba received her Master of Music from Northwestern University studying under Nancy Gustafson where she performed the lead role of Brittomara in Jake Heggie's Midwest premiere of "If I Were You" in February 2022.
 Her Bachelor of Music in Vocal Performance and Bachelor of Arts in Biochemistry is from there as well.

 In previous summers, Zieba attended the Chautauqua Institution for Voice where she was the mezzo soloist in Mendelssohn's “A Midsummer Night's Dream” with the Chautauqua Symphony Orchestra and performed the lead role of Salud in Manuel de Falla's "La Vida Breve."